arienshibani/ccommits-scope-builder/README.md

 Node script that automatically populate CComits scopes in your `.vscode/settings.json` file used by the [CComits VSCode extension](https://marketplace.visualstudio.com/items?itemName=vivaxy.vscode-conventional-commits) to help you write better commit messages in large projects and mono-repos.

+## Quickstart
+* Requires [Node](https://nodejs.org/en) v.16 or higher
+1. Copy the `index.js` file from this repo, and paste it at the root level of your repository.
+2. Execute the script with `node index.js`

 ## Conventional Commits

 [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/) is a convention for writing commit messages.
 It provides a set of rules for creating an explicit commit history.